 There are no existing fields but there are numerous mudlog and core oil and gas shows throughout the Beetaloo Basin in prospective formations.
-The Shenandoah-1 well was a vertical hole well drilled by Sweetpea in 2007.
+The Shenandoah-1 well was a vertical hole well drilled by Sweetpea Petroleum Pty Ltd. ("Sweetpea") in 2007.
 The well was deepened by Falcon Australia in 2009 to finish at 2,714 metres.
-It was re-entered in Quarter 3 2011 and five short tests were conducted including several fracking operations.
+It was reentered in Quarter 3 2011 and five short tests were conducted including several fracking operations.
 Gas was recovered from three zones with some liquids.
+See Section "current activity" below for the results of the 2011 / 2012 seismic program in the Beetaloo Basin.